phelipetls/seriesbr/README.md

 But, in general, you will want to get multiple series.

-The most most convenient way to do that is to pass a dictionary with keys being names and values being codes.
+The most convenient way to do that is to pass a dictionary with keys being names and values being codes.

-You can also specify the arguments `start` and `end`, that corresponds to the initial and final date.
+You can also specify the arguments `start` and `end`, that corresponds to the initial and final date, or `last_n` to get just the last n observations.

     bcb.get_series({"Spread": 20786, "Selic": 4189, "PIB_Mensal": 4380}, start="2011", end="07-2012")